Ivan Khandoshkin: Works

 Khandoshkin's extant works comprise six violin sonatas and several variation cycles based on folk songs.
 His music (primarily for the violin) is comparable to music by his contemporaries such as Giuseppe Tartini's student Antonio Lolli (whose stunts on the violin preceded Paganini), Gaetano Pugnani, Ludwig Spohr, and many others.

 His music was unfamiliar to the average western ear until recently.
 In 1996 Elena Denisova recorded three of his violin sonatas for Talking Music where they were released in the following year.
 In 2016 she performed them at the Salzburg Festival.
 Anastasia Khitruk performed several works and recorded them for Naxos in St. Petersburg's St. Catherine's Church in 2005.

-Viola concerto
+"Viola concerto"

-The so-called "Khandoshkin viola concerto in C Major, written in 1801" published for the first time by the State Publishing House, Moscow, in 1947 and released in the former Soviet Union on Melodya, with Rudolf Barshai playing viola and conducting the Moscow Chamber Orchestra, actually is not by Khandoshkin, but a musical hoax by Mikhail Goldstein.
+The so-called Khandoshkin viola concerto in C Major was purported to be written in 1801.
+It was published in Moscow by the State Publishing House in 1947 and released in the Soviet Union on the Melodya record label, with Rudolf Barshai playing viola and conducting the Moscow Chamber Orchestra.
+The work is actually not by Khandoshkin, but was a musical hoax by the German composer and violinist Mikhail Goldstein.